DarkStarSword/3d-fixes/The Forest/README.md

 later after I've played that game.

 - Glow & sun shafts around the sun & moon is at wrong depth
-- Some HUD icons are at screen depth
 - Ambient occlusion makes some surfaces appear to shadowed slightly differently in each eye.
 I'd still suggest leaving it on, because it adds a lot of visual fidelity to the game.
+Increasing it to high helps a little.
 - Mouse cursor is at screen depth
+- The first time the crafting book is opened the tutorial messages are at the wrong depth.

 Notes
 -----
-This is an early access game with regular updates, and as such the fix may get broken by an update.
+This is an early access game with regular updates, and as such the fix may get Broken by an update.
 Please let me know if you see any issues after an update.